Josefin Donat: Miss Universe Germany 2014

-Donat was crowned as Miss Germany Universe 2014 represented Leipzig on 31 August 2014.
+Donat was crowned as Miss Germany Universe 2014 representing Leipzig on 31 August 2014.

 Miss Universe 2014

 Donat represented Germany at Miss Universe 2014 but did not place in the competition.
 Her national costume, dedicated to the 25th anniversary of the Fall of the Berlin Wall, placed in the Top 5 of Best National Costume but failed to place in the Top 15 semi-finalists.